Dear Prospective Student:

 The ERP Admissions Committee looks at application materials for signs of engagement in research, including: 1) experience in laboratory settings, 2) intellectual curiosity, and 3) expression of future goals in one or more areas of research interest.

 Our program focus is in the areas of endocrinology and reproductive physiology, and as such a background in the biological sciences is a priority.
 Academic transcripts will be reviewed for grounding in biology, chemistry, and biochemistry.
 We do not place specific prior course requirements on entering students due to the breadth of our program faculty (endocrine studies from whole animal physiology through molecular and cellular signaling).
 However, applicants should be aware that our core course requirements include intermediate and advanced biochemistry and cell biology in addition to endocrine and reproductive physiology (see our course requirements here.)
 Applicants with strengths in these areas will be more likely to both be admitted and match to an advisor.
-We also urge you to look at our current students’ biosketches and view our annual Symposium Booklet to get a feel for the kind of studies you are likely to undertake.
+We also urge you to check out our weekly seminar series, as well as current students’ biosketches and ERP’s Annual Research Symposium Booklet to get a feel for the kind of training you are likely to undertake.

 ERP’s Admissions Committee also looks at application materials for evidence of potential for future contribution to the ERP program, the university, and the professional community.